scipy/scipy/doc/source/dev/governance/governance.rst

 - Starting a review of the technical direction of the project (as captured by the :ref:`scipy-roadmap`) bi-yearly, around mid-April and mid-October.
-- At the same times of the year, summarizing any relevant organisational updates and issues in the preceding period, and asking for feedback/suggestions on the mailing list.
+- At the same times of the year, summarizing any relevant organizational updates and issues in the preceding period, and asking for feedback/suggestions on the mailing list.
 - Ensuring the composition of the Steering Council stays current.
 - Ensuring matters discussed in private by the Steering Council get summarized on the mailing list to keep the Community informed.
-- Ensuring other important organisational documents (e.g. Code of Conduct, Fiscal Sponsorship Agreement) stay current after they are added.
+- Ensuring other important organizational documents (e.g., Code of Conduct, Fiscal Sponsorship Agreement) stay current after they are added.

 Release Manager